-- All mortgage loans that Fannie Mae acquired between September 1, 2017 and November 30, 2017 (other than mortgage loans that were included as reference obligations in a previous Fannie Mae risk sharing transaction) were divided into two segments on a random basis. - Loans that were included in the first segment were made available for potential selection for the Reference Pool.
-From the first segment, Fannie Mae identified all of the loans meeting the Eligibility Criteria that Fannie Mae acquired in the period September through November of 2017 (such loans, the "Available Loans"). - The loans included in the second segment were made available for potential selection for one or more unrelated Fannie Mae credit risk transactions and will not be included in the Reference Pool.
+- All mortgage loans that Fannie Mae acquired between December 1, 2017 and March 31, 2018 (other than mortgage loans that were included as reference obligations in a previous Fannie Mae risk sharing transaction) were divided into two segments on a random basis. - Loans that were included in the first segment were made available for potential selection for the Reference Pool.
+From the first segment, Fannie Mae identified all of the loans meeting the Eligibility Criteria that Fannie Mae acquired between December 1, 2017 and February 28, 2018, together with a random selection of 25% (by loan count) of all of the loans meeting the Eligibility Criteria that Fannie Mae acquired in March 2018 (such loans, the "Available Loans"). - The loans included in the second segment were made available for potential selection for one or more unrelated Fannie Mae credit risk transactions and will not be included in the Reference Pool.